Oguzhanrose/bachelorproject/README.md

 ## Data augmentation

-Here we see an overview of how the hand-tailored data augmentation has be created:
+Here we see an overview of how the hand-tailored data augmentation has been created:

 <br>
 <p align="center"> <img src="./readme_img/augmentation_special_overview.jpg" alt="Drawing"/> </p>